Rfaelv/InstabiliTool/documentation.md

 ## Analysi preferences
 ### General analysis
-"Asnsy binary path": If the Ansys binary path is not in the default directory, must be defined.
+`Asnsy binary path`: If the Ansys binary path is not in the default directory, must be defined.

 "Connections type": The connections bettwen flange and web geometrys can be "rigid" or "flexible".
 In case of flexible, you need to inform the "Conection stiffness".